WGAR-FM: Downsizing, transitions and after-effects

 The biggest loss to the station occurred when Chuck Collier died of a heart attack on September 22, 2011, having become synonymous with WGAR through his lengthy tenure of 39 years and 13 different program directors.
 Collier was also a 2009 inductee into the Country Music Radio Hall of Fame and was remembered for his devotion to the station and strong work ethic, scheduling WGAR's music playlists, interacting with industry representatives and later voice-tracking middays at WMJI.
 Oak Tree Boulevard was ceremonially renamed to "Chuck Collier Boulevard" by the city of Independence on March 9, 2012.

 Fowler left the station in early October 2018, with Steve Wazz taking over alongside incumbent co-host LeeAnn Sommers shortly thereafter.
 A schedule realignment in May 2020 saw Sommers swap timeslots with afternoon host/program director Carletta Blake.
-Along with the other eight stations in iHeartMedia's Cleveland operations, WGAR announced plans on March 21, 2021, to move to a new combined studio/office facility at the Six Six Eight building in downtown Cleveland, utilizing cloud storage technology.
+Along with the other eight stations in iHeartMedia's Cleveland operations, WGAR announced plans on March 21, 2021, to move to a new combined studio/office facility at the Six Six Eight building in downtown Cleveland, using cloud storage technology.
 The relocation process was completed in July 2022.

+Wazz left the station in March 2024 following a further series of downsizing across the company; The Bobby Bones Show, which previously ran over WGAR in evenings, was consequently moved to morning drive.

 Current programming

-WGAR features local personalities Steve Wazz and Carletta Blake in morning drive, and LeeAnn Sommers in afternoon drive.
-Syndicated programming includes The Bobby Bones Show (evenings) and After MidNite with Granger Smith, both via Premiere Networks.
+WGAR's local personalities include Keith Kennedy and LeeAnn Sommers.
+The station also carries The Bobby Bones Show in mornings and After MidNite with Granger Smith in overnights, both through Premiere Networks.
+Other talent is voice-tracked via iHeartMedia's internal "Premium Choice" network.

-FM translator

-WGAR-FM is additionally relayed over the following low-power FM translator: